awez/amirrajan.github.com/recruiters/index.md

 Hey there!

-If I replied with a with a link to this page, it means that you sent me a message (most likely an email) with regards to employement.
+If I replied with a link to this page, it means that you sent me a message (most likely an email) with regards to employement.

 The message you sent me was probably missing things from the checklist below.